 A lot of characters were tweaked as they were ported from the first game over to Overwatch 2.
 The changes depend on the character that you are looking at, but they can range from major overhauls to minor tweaks.
 For example, Bastion got a big rework.

 This isn’t the case for Junkrat, as only a couple of minor changes have been made to him.
-From what we can tell, Junkrat had the hitbox of his frag launcher projectiles increased, making it easier for him to hit enemies with it.
+From what I can tell, Junkrat had the hitbox of his frag launcher projectiles increased, making it easier for him to hit enemies with it.
 Other than that, the speed at which his trap comes out has been increased.
 This allows for him to set the trap more quickly, and even mid-combat, in hopes that the opponent walks into it.

 Overwatch 2 has been the talk of the town recently, and for a good reason.
 Back when it was originally released in 2016, it managed to garner a huge player base over the years it was active.
 With Overwatch 2, developers Blizzard Entertainment has decided to go with a free-to-play model.
 This approach seems to have been massively successful as the player count keeps rising.